laravel/docs/authorization.md

 <a name="guest-users"></a>
 ### Guest Users

 By default, all gates and policies automatically return `false` if the incoming HTTP request was not initiated by an authenticated user.
-However, you may allow these authorization checks to pass through to your gates and policies by declaring an "optional" type-hint or supplying a `null` default value for the user argument definition:
+However, you may allow these authorization checks to pass through to your gates and policies by declaring an "
+" type-hint or supplying a `null` default value for the user argument definition:

     <?php